Netflix/mantis/docs/docs/faq.md

 So the answer is a qualified `yes` but it is much more than a stream processing engine.

-## Does Mantis process events in micro batches or event a time ?
+## Does Mantis process events in micro batches or one at a time ?

 By default Mantis Jobs process events one at a time.
 Users can however create their own micro batches using ReactiveX operators.